DexiangZhang/RadioShack-2.0-Demo-Web-App/README.md

 ### Goal-6：As a user, I want to show all the items I add to the cart with the total price and quality for each individual item and total price overall including the taxes I need to pay when pressing the checkout button

-- subtask: create a checkout page that displays the selected item in a big rectangle box with its quality, price, the total price of the same item
+- subtask: create a checkout page that displays the selected item in a big rectangle box with its quality, price, the total price of the item
-- subtask: crate another box that displays the total cost before the taxes, taxes, and total cost (after adding taxes) and a button `Checkout` that allows the user to order items
 - subtasK: write the code that updates each item's data in the database when the user click `Checkout` button
 - subtask: navigates to a `Thank You` page after click `Checkou` button
 ----